Movies & TV / Reviews

 Chris Parker – Tommy

-Elsewhere, the situation that thrusts Ally and Jay together lacks development considering that Ally has to salvage her career with Jay following her mistimed marketing campaign.
+Elsewhere, the situation that thrusts Ally and Jay together lacks development, considering that Ally has to salvage her career with Jay following her mistimed marketing campaign.
 The convoluted setup for their terrifyingly providential encounter with Heart Eyes lacks a natural refinement.
-That said, once the main characters run afoul of Heart Eyes, the plot picks up, and the third act brings a lot more fun and some surprising twists to the table.
+That said, once the main characters run afoul of Heart Eyes, the plot picks up, and the third act brings a lot more enjoyment and some surprising twists to the table.

-Overall, Heart Eyes provides a satisfyingly fun dynamic by mashing up two seemingly diametrically opposed cinematic genres, and it’s even more entertaining to experience in a theater with an audience ready to have a bloody good time.
+Overall, Heart Eyes provides a satisfyingly fun dynamic by mashing up two seemingly diametrically opposed cinematic genres, and it’s even more entertaining to experience the film in a theater with an audience ready to have a bloody good time.